'Rap video earned me a death sentence'

 "No freedom means no happiness.
 I can't be happy if I am not free."

-The Freedom 360 exhibition with the Welsh National Opera will run from 7 June to 30 June at the Millennium Centre in Cardiff.
+- The Freedom 360 exhibition with the Welsh National Opera will run from 7 to 30 June at the Wales Millennium Centre in Cardiff.
 Visitors will be able to experience the stories of persecuted people from across the world who have found sanctuary in Wales.